-- 2.1 The NHS delivers patient services around the clock.
-Where staff are required to work to cover services in the evening, at night, over weekends and on general public holidays, the NHS Staff Council has agreed that they should receive unsocial hours payments.
-Section 33: Balancing work and personal life set out the principles underlying this. - 2.2 This section is effective from 1 July 2018.
-It applies to all staff employed in NHS organisations in England on the terms and conditions of service in this handbook - 2.3 The pay of staff working evenings, nights or weekends, on and after 1 July 2018, will be worked out in line with paragraphs 2.4 to 2.24 in this section - 2.4 Effective from 1 September 2018, this agreement will apply to ambulance staff who start their employment (new entrants), or who change roles (including promotion) in an ambulance trust in England.
-From 1 September 2018 existing ambulance staff employed in England will be able to voluntarily choose to be paid under this section instead of under annex 5 of this handbook. - 2.5 Ambulance staff in England who are not affected by a change of role and who do not wish to voluntarily move from annex 5:Provisions for unsocial hours payments for ambulance staff of this handbook to this section will continue to receive unsocial hours payments in accordance with annex 5 and annex 6: Provisions for unsocial hours payments for ambulance staff of this handbook - 2.6 The standard hours of work are set out in section 10: Hours of the working week paragraph 10.1. - 2.7 Staff will receive an unsocial hours' payment for their work during standard hours which is done at the times shown in table 2 in this section. - 2.8 Unsocial hours' payments will be worked out using basic salary.
-These payments will include any long-term recruitment and retention premiums.
-The payment will not include short-term recruitment and retention premiums, high-cost area supplements or any other payment.
+and on general public holidays, the NHS Staff Council has agreed that they should receive unsocial hours payments.
+Section 33: Balancing work and personal life set out the principles underlying this.

-2.9 Any extra time worked in a week, above standard hours, will be treated as overtime and section 3:Overtime payments) of this handbook will apply.
-Paragraphs 2.25 to 2.27 in this section and annex 29: Principles for harmonised on-call arrangements of this handbook set out the arrangements for on-call and other extended service cover.
-Staff cannot receive unsocial hours payments and payments for on-call and other extended service cover for the same hours of work
+- 2.2 This section is effective from 1 July 2018.
+It applies to all staff employed in NHS organisations in England on the terms and conditions of service in this handbook. - 2.3 The pay of staff working evenings, nights or weekends, on and after 1 July 2018, will be worked out in line with paragraphs 2.4 to 2.24 in this section - 2.4 Effective from 1 September 2018, this agreement will apply to ambulance staff who start their employment (new entrants), or who change roles (including promotion) in an ambulance trust in England.
+From 1 September 2018 existing ambulance staff employed in England will be able to voluntarily choose to be paid under section 2 instead of under annex 5 of this Handbook. - 2.5 Ambulance staff in England who are not affected by a change of role and who do not wish to voluntarily move from annex 5 to this section 2 will continue to receive unsocial hours payments in accordance with annex 5 and annex 6. - 2.6 The standard hours of work are set out in paragraph 10.1. - 2.7 Staff will receive an unsocial hours payment for their work in standard hours which is done at the times shown in table 2. - 2.8 Unsocial hours payments will be worked out using basic salary.
+This will include any long term recruitment and retention premiums.
+It will not include short-term recruitment and retention premiums, high cost area supplements or any other payment. - 2.9 Any extra time worked in a week, above standard hours, will be treated as overtime and section 3 will apply.
+Paragraphs 2.25 to 2.27 in this Section and Annex 29 set out the arrangements for on-call and other extended service cover.
+Staff cannot receive unsocial hours payments and payments for on-call and other extended service cover for the same hours of work.